zonemaster/zonemaster-backend/docs/API.md

 * `"domain"`: A *domain name*, required.
 The domain whose DNS records are requested.
-* `"language"`: A [Language Tag], optional, used for validation error messages translation, if not provided messages will be untranslated.
+* `"language"`: A [Language Tag], optional, used for validation error messages translation, if not provided messages will be untranslated (in English).

 #### `"result"`